Null K\"ahler geometry and isomonodromic deformations: Anti--self--duality and isomonodromy

 All solutions to PI are transcendental, and PII admits solutions expressible in terms of know functions only for integer and half--integer values of the parameter $\alpha$.
 These will lead to explicit metrics.
 On the other hand all metrics arising from (\ref{solv_form}) are explicit.
 The simplest is obtained by setting $a=b=c=0$.
 Setting $\tau=\tanh{(t)}$ gives

 The null--Kahler structures arising from PI and and PII can be distinguished by examining the restriction of kernel of the endomorphism $N$ to the orbits of $SL(2)$.
 In the PI case, this kernel - when regarded as the element of the Lie algebra of $SL(2)$ is nilpotent, but in the PII case it is not.
 This can be seen directly from (\ref{piform1}) and (\ref{piiform1}).
+The kernel of $N$ spans a 2-parameter of $\alpha$--surfaces in $\X_\C$ which, at the twistor level, corresponds to a divisor hypersurface ${\mathcal N}\subset {\mathcal Y}$ which meets each twistor line to order 4.
+This hypersurface is preserved by the $SL(2, \C)$ action on the twistor space, so $\exists \tau\in\mathfrak{sl}(2)$ s. t. $\phi(\tau)=0$ where $\phi$ is the vector bundle homomorphism \cite{Hitchinis}

+The element $\tau$ is nilpotent in the case of Painlev\'e I and the solvable example, and semisimple in the case of Painlev\'e II.

 The usual form of cohomogeneity--one metrics \cite{tod1, tod2, tod3, Hitchinis} is

 This arises from a frame of the form

 Following the argument above which lead to the Lax pair (\ref{tetradisolaxL}) gives the system of ODEs \cite{CD}